remotion-dev/remotion/packages/docs/docs/schemas.md

 crumb: "How To"
 ---

 As an alternative to [using TypeScript types](/docs/parametrized-rendering) to define the shape of the props your component accepts, you may use [Zod](https://zod.dev/) to define a schema for your props.
-You may do so if you want to:

-<Step>1</Step> Validate the props during rendering.
-[TODO] <br/>
-<Step>2</Step> Edit the props visually in the Remotion Studio.
+You may do so if you want to edit the props visually in the Remotion Studio.

 ## Prerequisites